Know exactly what changed in your API — and who approved it.

 oasdiff changelog \

-base.yaml revision.yamlInstall guide →- uses: oasdiff/oasdiff-action@main
+base.yaml revision.yamlInstall guide →- uses: oasdiff/oasdiff-action@v0.0.34

 with: